Salt Chlorinators : – for swimming pool applications

 The Salt Cell:

-The Electrolytic Cell, where the chlorine is produced, consists of a plastic casing containing the electrodes.
+The salt cell known as the Electrolytic Cell, where the chlorine is produced, consists of a plastic casing containing the electrodes.
 These are usually constructed from the highly corrosion resistant material Titanium.
 The Anode being coated with one of a number of special materials.
 In the 70’s it was Platinum.
 This was later followed by Platinum-Iridium electroplate and today 90% of coatings contain baked coating of the Platinum metals group, but mainly Ruthenium Oxide Iridium and Carbon are now used.
 The composition of this coating plays a major role in both the Chlorine producing efficiency of the cell and its life expectancy.

 The cell coating can be destroyed by the following;